 If the laboratory has windows, they must be fitted with fly screens.
 BSL 2 labs provided by IPG have all the necessary amenities to enable scientists to carry out important work, and lastly, leave their workplace safely.

-These amenities include hand washing sinks, access to equipment that can decontaminate laboratory waste, eye washing stations, freezers and doors that close and lock automatically, and an indicator and autoclave systems of decontamination.
+These amenities include hand washing sinks, access to laboratory equipment that can decontaminate waste, eye washing stations, freezers and doors that close and lock automatically, and an indicator and autoclave systems of decontamination.

 Laboratory Biosafety Level 3 (Bsl-3) – Dealing With Indigenous or Exotic Microbes